Nick689/CustomPOS/Readme.md

 CustomPOS main concepts:
 - You can customize this program easily with only basic programing skill.
 Some module has to be rewritten to fit yours needs, then you will appreciate full control over your software.
-- You are the master of your data: full database access let you do what you want: ecomerce, statistic, accounting, etc ...
+- You are the master of your data: full database access let you do what you want: e-commerce, statistic, accounting, etc ...

 ## [Screenshot](https://github.com/Nick689/CustomPOS/blob/master/Preview/ViewAll.md)
 Click the link ↑